Ayoush/commit-history-modifier/README.md

 # cOmmIT-HiSTORY-moDifieR
-TEsting SomE suB PROcEss FOR modIFYiNg COMmIt hIsTOrY
+TEsting SomE suB PROcEss FOr modIFYiNg COMmIt hIsTOrY